naes4-5/tui_diary/planning.md

 ## Commit planning
 - Make a way to create and modify the correct note.
--> Make sure the note is in the correct directory
--> Get the date
--> Add the time of creation at the top of the file
+-> Take input and write it to file where the terminating character is '\n'

 3. Authentication system???